nmdp-bioinformatics/gfe-db/README.md

 ```

 ## Description
 The `gfe-db` represents IPD-IMGT/HLA sequence data as GFE nodes and relationships in a Neo4j graph database.
-This application sets up a VPC, S3 bucket, EC2 instance hosting a Neo4j server, Batch jobs orchestrated by a StepFunctions State Machine, and a Lambda function that will trigger the pipeline to build and load new release versions as they are published.
+This application deploys and configures AWS resources for the GFE database and an automated data pipeline for updates.

 ## Services
-The project organizes its resources by service so that deployments are decoupled using Makefiles.
-Shared configuration parameters leverage SSM Parameter Store and Secrets Manager.
+Resources are organized by service so that deployments can be decoupled using Makefiles.
+There are three main services within gfe-db: infrastructure, database and pipeline.
+Common configuration parameters are shared between resources using AWS SSM Paramter Store and Secrets Manager.

 ### Infrastructure
 The infrastructure service deploys a VPC, public subnet, S3 bucket and common SSM parameters and secrets for the other services to use.

 ### Database
-The database service deploys an EC2 instance running the Neo4j Community Edition AMI into a public subnet.
+The database service deploys an EC2 instance running the Neo4j Community Edition AMI (Ubuntu 18.04) into a public subnet.
 Neo4j is ready to be accessed through a browser once the instance has booted sucessfully.

 ### Pipeline
-The pipeline service automates updates of the database using a scheduled Lambda.
+The pipeline service automates integration of newly released data into the database using a scheduled Lambda.
 The trigger Lambda watches the source data repository and triggers the pipeline when it detects a new IMGT/HLA version is released.
-The pipeline uses a Step Functions state machine to orchestrate the build and load steps using AWS Batch and requires a config file to be present in S3.
+The pipeline uses a Step Functions state machine to orchestrate a build step which produces an intermediate set of CSV files, and the load step which deploys a long-running server that sends Cypher queries to the database over HTTP.
+Both processes use AWS Batch.
+State for the pipeline is maintained using a JSON file stored in S3.
+Pipeline input parameters are also stored as a JSON in S3.

 ## Installation
 Follow the steps to set the deployment environment.